All Episodes

 No, you know what I think he wanted at that time?

-He wanted answers, you know?
+He wanted answers.

 He had learned enough about digging into this with a new investigation to know that all the things that he'd been thinking before weren't accurate.

-And so, to just put the final degree on his investigation, he just wanted to close out with that.
+And so to just put the final degree on his investigation, he just wanted to close out with that.

 So at this point, he was beginning to break with Phil Klass and saying, come on, folks, there's more to this than you're saying.

-Yes, and it did create a rift between him and Phil, but, you know, Jerry Black is still skeptical about Gulf Breeze and even Roswell and almost every major case there is, except this one.
+But, you know, Jerry Black is still skeptical about Golf Breeze and even Roswell and almost every major case there is, except this one.

-Well, yeah, that's it.
+Well, yep, that's it.

 We'll get to that in a moment.